Japanese Film – A (VERY) Brief History

 That gets us to the development of Anime in the world of Japanese film.
 There is so much more going on in the national cinema than I’ve described.
 There are well developed genres in horror and yakuza (gangster) films.
 Brilliant directors such as Takashi Miiake to explore and more industrial history in terms of major film franchises and blockbuster methodologies deployed in the Japanese Film industry.
 I hope this whets your appetite and you explore the island’s cinema more and tell me about what you are discovering.
 Let me know in the comments below or at my twitter account or on letterboxd.

-2 thoughts on “Japanese Film – A (VERY) Brief History
+2 responses to “Japanese Film – A (VERY) Brief History”

 Leave a Reply